-Stars Edge Class at Coon Rapids Ice Center is offered at a St. Paul FSC affiliated rink in Coon Rapids, Minnesota.
-It is designed to introduce US Figure Skating to Learn to Skate USA members as well as teach skills that will help skaters become gold test medalists.
+Stars Edge Class is offered at Coon Rapids Ice Center, a St. Paul FSC affiliated rink in Coon Rapids, Minnesota.
+It is designed to introduce U.S. Figure Skating programming to Learn to Skate USA members as well as teach skills that will help skaters become gold test medalists.

-This is a 45 minute on ice class held Mondays, 4:45-5:30 pm at Coon Rapids Ice Center.
-The class is primarily an edge class.
-The edge portion is intended to teach skaters edge control, proper body alignment, and balance and flow through the various turns.
-A small amount of time is dedicated to freestyle elements (jump exercises, gliding moves, and spins) appropriate to the skater’s ability.
-This gives skaters a chance to work on a broader variety of elements than in the standard free skate class.
-This class makes a great addition to the regular class program and is recommended for all skaters who have passed Free Skate 1 (summer only), or with CRIC Director approval.
+This is a 45 minute on-ice class that focuses primarily on edge work.
+The curriculum focuses on edge control, proper body alignment, and balance and flow through the various turns.
+A small amount of time is dedicated to freestyle elements (jump exercises, gliding moves, and spins) appropriate to the skater’s ability, giving skaters a chance to work on a broader variety of elements than in a standard free skate class.
+This class is recommended for all skaters who have passed Free Skate 1 (summer only), or with the Coon Rapids Ice Center Director’s approval.
 There are no credits given or make-up sessions available for missed classes.

 Summer 2022 Contract: June 13-August 15 - No class July 4th